Researching the politics of development

-Tim Kelsall is a Senior Research Fellow at the Overseas Development Institute (ODI), London and an Honorary Senior Research Fellow at the School of Environment, Education and Development, the University of Manchester.
+Tim Kelsall is a Senior Research Fellow at the Overseas Development Institute (ODI), London, and and Research Director for the African Cities Research Consortium.
+He is an Honorary Senior Research Fellow at the School of Environment, Education and Development, The University of Manchester.
 Between 2013 and 2015 he was the Cambodia team leader for ESID, working on growth, health and education projects.
 Currently he is coordinating ESID’s work on maternal health and working on a new typology of political settlements.

 Tim’s research interests are in political anthropology, political economy of development, and African politics.
 In his work for ESID, he is interested in the politics of accumulation; the politics of social provisioning; as well as ESID’s conceptual framework.